michaeltlombardi/pentola-book/manuscript/03-craft/b-alchemy.md

 | Roll 2d10 | Alchemical Mishap |
 |:---------:|:------------------|
 |     02    | **Perfection:** The experiment goes unpredictably perfect, the delay is the minimum for the form and the duration and batch size the maximum, but no matter how hard the alchemist tries, the formula can not be repeated.
 |     03    | **Overpowered:** This batch of the formula is more powerful intended with double the magnitude.
-However, it makes up for this extra magnitude with PP from whoever uses the batch as the included ingredients cannot supply it.
+However, it makes up for this extra magnitude with Tephra from whoever uses the batch as the included ingredients cannot supply it.
 |     04    | **Euphoria:** The formula is made correctly, but to take any of it will induce a state of extreme euphoria for the duration in addition to any other effects.
 |     05    | **Blood Bubbling:** The batch causes the blood to turn partially to gas in the body of anyone who takes it, inducing terrible pain and halving their body score for the duration.
 |     06    | **Vanishing:** The batch hardens and then crumbles into infinitely small grains, dispersing at the slightest motion.